Goslar: History

 First administrative reforms were enacted by councillors of the Siemens family.
 Nevertheless, the status of Imperial immediacy was finally lost, when Goslar was annexed by Prussian forces during the Napoleonic Wars in 1802, confirmed by the German Mediatisation the next year.
 Under Prussian rule, further reforms were pushed ahead by councillor Christian Wilhelm von Dohm.
 Temporarily part of the Kingdom of Westphalia upon the Prussian defeat at the 1806 Battle of Jena–Auerstedt, Goslar finally was assigned to the newly established Kingdom of Hanover by resolution of the Vienna Congress.
 The cathedral was sold and torn down from 1820 to 1822, bitterly mourned by Heinrich Heine in his Harzreise travelogue.
 Again under Prussian rule after the Austro-Prussian War of 1866, Goslar became a popular retirement residence (Pensionopolis) and a garrison town of the Prussian Army.
 The Hohenzollern kings and emperors had the Imperial Palace restored, including the mural paintings by Hermann Wislicenus.

-After the Nazi seizure of power in 1933, Reich Minister Richard Walther Darré made Goslar the seat of the agricultural Reichsnährstand corporation.
-In 1936, the city obtained the title of Reichsbauernstadt.
-In the course of the German re-armament, a Luftwaffe airbase was built north of the town and several war supplier companies located in the vicinity, including subcamps of the Buchenwald and Neuengamme concentration camps.
-Nevertheless, the historic town escaped strategic bombing during World War II.
+After the Nazi seizure of power in 1933 Reichsminister Richard Walther Darré made Goslar the seat of the agricultural Reichsnährstand corporation.
+In 1936 the city obtained the title of Reichsbauernstadt.
+In the course of German rearmament a Luftwaffe airbase was built north of the town and several war supplier companies located in the vicinity, including subcamps of the Buchenwald and Neuengamme concentration camps.
+Nevertheless the historic town escaped strategic bombing during World War II.

-Part of the British occupation zone from 1945, Goslar was the site of a displaced persons camp.
+Part of the British occupation zone from 1945, Goslar was the site of a displaced persons’ camp.
 During the Cold War era the city near the inner German border was a major garrison town for the West German army and the border police.
-After the fall of the Berlin wall, the barracks were vacated and a major economic factor was lost.
-The Rammelberg mines were finally closed in 1988, after a millennial history of mining.
+After the fall of the Berlin Wall in 1989 the barracks were vacated and a major economic factor was lost.
+The Rammelberg mines were finally closed in 1988 after more than a thousand years.

-In the summer of 2018, a bottled typewritten message dated March 26, 1930 was discovered in the roof of Goslar Cathedral, signed by four roofers who bemoaned the economic state of that country.
-The bottle was discovered by a roofer who was the grandson of one of the signatories, who had been an 18-year-old roofing apprentice in 1930.
+In the summer of 2018 a bottled typewritten message dated 26 March 1930 was discovered in the roof of Goslar Cathedral, signed by four roofers, who bemoaned the economic state of the country.
+The bottle was discovered by a roofer who turned out to be the grandson of one of the signatories, who had been an 18-year-old apprentice in 1930.
 Goslar's mayor replaced the bottle with a copy of the 1930 message, adding his own confidential message.